-It can sometimes be difficult to know if your cat is in paints they are very good at masking the signs.
+It can sometimes be difficult to know if your cat is in pain as they are very good at masking the signs.

 Cats will rarely display signs of weakness or distress.
 This comes from a deep natural instinct of survival making them less vulnerable to predators.